ianlevesque/ruby-lzma/README.markdown

 # LZMA Ruby bindings

 Simple LZMA compression and decompression routines.
 No features to speak of presently.
-Works in Ruby 1.8.6+ and JRuby, with compatibility between the two and with other LZMA implementations.
+Works in Ruby 1.8.6+, Ruby 1.9.1+, JRuby 1.4.1+, and MacRuby 0.6+.
+All versions are compatible with each other, and with other LZMA implementations.

 Send questions to <mailto:ian@ianlevesque.org>